 The next day, I got a call asking if I could make it in again.
 They said they had some good news and some bad news.
-The good news, I was HIV-.
+The good news: I was HIV-.
 The bad news, I wouldn’t be seeing them anymore since I wasn’t HIV+.
 I would later be told that they thought it was a blood swap, and I felt so badly for the person who was told they were negative only to later be told they were positive.

 My life would continue to be crazy.
 I did the best I could, but my youngest was dealing with alcohol and drug issues along with mental health issues.
 I lost my apartment.
-The next year and half would be spent bouncing.
-I lived without heat, water, and electricity for awhile.
+The next year and a half would be spent bouncing.
+I lived without heat, water, and electricity for a while.
 I rented a bedroom for my son and me at one point.
 Then I slept on my daughter’s couch for over a year while my son was getting mental health help.

 At this point, I was finally able to rebuild.
-I got help and get a job as an editor.
+I got help and found a job as an editor.
 Even though the living conditions were not great, I had a couch to sleep on.
-There were five of us crammed into a small, one bedroom apartment.
+There were five of us crammed into a small, one-bedroom apartment.
 My daughter, her husband, and my grandson slept in the bedroom, I slept on the couch, and then a man I had maybe met once came to live with us and slept on the floor beside me, so it was a tad bit awkward.

 But I rebuilt.
 I was working, gradually increasing hours.
 I clung to my faith in God and started attending a church where I met an amazing man.
 Al was in my life for two years, and I was so blessed to have him.
-God knew I needed a safe, father figure (versus a romance), so he gave me Al. I rode the bus an hour to get there on Sundays, so he said since I rode the bus there, he would take me home, but of course he had to feed me first.
+God knew I needed a safe, father figure (versus a romance), so he gave me Al. I rode the bus for an hour to get there on Sundays, so he said since I rode the bus there, he would take me home, but of course, he had to feed me first.